-Together/By Myself is a solo improv show starring improv actor LD Madera.
-The show consists of characters that are all created by LD and engage in various scenes and monologues.
-Everything in the show is completely improvised on the spot, and inspired by one simple question: What’s important to you?
+Together/By Myself is a solo improv show starring improv veteran LD Madera.
+The show consists of a myriad of characters that are all created by LD and engage in various scenes and monologues.
+Everything in the show is completely improvised on the spot, and inspired by a simple question: What’s important to you?

 LD Madera